| The

 the end of iteration2 [1980-82]. |

-never knew what the next project would
+never knew when the next project would

 require.
 We had

-the necessary
+the necessary tools and

 top picture was our first environment -